 Each approved LSAC fee waiver will waive the following fees:

-- one CAS registration, which includes the Letter of Recommendation Service and access to electronic applications for all LSAC-member law schools; and
+- One CAS registration, which includes the Letter of Recommendation Service and access to electronic applications for all LSAC-member law schools

 No other LSAC fees will be waived.
 Fees previously paid cannot be waived retroactively and no refunds will be issued.